changkon/se350a03/README.md

 # se350a03
-SOFTENG 350 assignment 3.
-Creating a website user interface implementation Acknowledged as top few submissions for the assignment.
+Acknowledged as top few submissions for the assignment.<br/>
-Recommended browsers are Chrome.
+Recommended browsers are Chrome.<br/>
 Not made for responsive viewing.